 Hemingway App editor may not grow your blog’s traffic directly, but by formatting and creating content the user wants, you’ll increase your search and social media traffic.

-Let’s see the app in action.
+Let’s see the native app in action.

 I just pasted two paragraphs from an older blog post.
 Let’s look at the grading and how it can be improved.